cadnano/cadnano2.5/README.md

  Python 3.X.
 This of course is subject to change, and will change this notice once the official wheels are rebuilt with the bug fix.

-Then clone the source from github:
+2. Then clone the cadnano source from github and run:

     python setup.py install

 Once things are stable, we will distribute a cadnano wheel and start bundling cross platform installers.
-Now have fun running radnano.
+For now have fun running radnano.

 ### PyQt5 building from scratch